-As we come up on the year-end, it’s that time of year when we nervously sit down with our bosses and find out how the year went.
+As we come upon the year-end performance review, it’s that time of year when we nervously sit down with our bosses and find out how the year went.
 For most of us, it’s one of the most dreaded parts of the job, for both those delivering and receiving the news.
-But helping to grow our people is one of the most essential parts of the Leader.
-No matter how good your strategy or product is, without the greatness of your people you’ll never achieve the results you want.
-We all have gaps and we should all be working on closing those gaps.
-Performance Feedback is an essential role in the growth of our people.
+But helping to grow our people is one of the essential parts of the Leader.
+No matter how good your strategy or product is, without the greatness of your people, you’ll never achieve the results you want.
+We all have gaps, and we should all be working on closing those gaps.
+Performance Feedback plays an essential role in the growth of our people.
 But without pointing those gaps out and coming up with a plan, then the person will never really improve.

 A challenge to you: if there are any surprises during the meeting, then you as a leader are not doing your job.
-As the VP of Marketing at Johnson and Johnson, I had one-on-one quarterly performance check ins with all my direct reports.
-And when I realized that my directs weren’t following my lead, I made the Quarterly Review process mandatory for everyone on the marketing team.
-It’s my belief that marketers can grow faster than we think–but they can only grow with timely feedback.
+As the VP of Marketing at Johnson and Johnson, I had one-on-one quarterly performance check-ins with all my direct reports.
+When I realized that my directs weren’t following my lead, I made the Quarterly Review process mandatory for everyone on the marketing team.
+I believe that marketers can grow faster than we think–but they can only grow with timely feedback.
 Those quarterly meetings were honest and informal discussions–which made the year-end review very easy.
 I also emailed out the written review document 48 hours ahead of time, giving people the chance to digest all the thoughts and to come prepared ready to discuss each point.

 As a Marketing Leadership Team, we spent our greatest efforts around managing the people.
-We talked people performance in every one of our weekly meetings.
+We talk to people’s performance in every one of our weekly meetings.
 The directors were encouraged to bring up people examples of those who were shining and those who were struggling.
 If one of the other leaders were not familiar with those that were shining, we’d set up a process or special project where they could become more aware.
-We ranked everyone on the team once a year plus a mid-year check in on the rankings.
+We ranked everyone on the team once a year plus a mid-year check-in on the rankings.
 You have to be diligent in managing your team.

-Leadership Skills: Below, I’ve outlined a Checklist of 12 Leader Behaviours of Brand Leaders that can be used to highlight potential gaps that some of our Brand Leaders may have.
-These 12 leader behaviours fall under the areas of:
+Below, I’ve outlined a checklist of Leader Behaviours of Brand Leaders that can be used in the performance review to highlight potential gaps that some of our Brand Leaders may have.
+These leader behaviors fall under the areas of:

 Do you want to be an amazing Brand Leader?
 We can help you.